-Sara Cwynar is currently having a solo show at Foxy Production in New York until May 14th 2017 and it was featured on Hyperallergic.
+Sara Cwynar’s solo show at Foxy Production in New York was featured on Hyperallergic.

 In her latest exhibition, Sara Cwynar probes our complicated relationship with image-saturated advertising.

 Long interested in the intersection of media, technology, and image culture, Sara Cwynar, artist and author of Kitsch Encyclopedia: A Survey of Universal Knowledge, continues to probe our complicated relationship with image-saturated advertising and materialism in her latest film project and accompanying series of photographs, Rose Gold.

 In the fall of 2015, Apple released the iPhone 6S, which was offered in a new color option: Rose Gold.
 This was one of many recent indicators of a shift in gendered color norms and cultural tastes, and a broader change in the ways we think about color, branding, and gender.
 Cwynar’s film questions how much choice is involved in the popularity of Rose Gold and how much we are being commercially manipulated — and to what end.